Stories and Science—

 North Shore, MA.

-I love my work with iRobot’s STEM outreach program!
+I love my work with Beverly Girls in STEM!
 Some of my favorite moments are watching kids light up when they get the robot to do something new.

 An old city square with white stone buildings.
 In the foreground, a yellow frame is in focus.